invertase/nx-dart/packages/nx-dart/README.md

 - `targets`: The files or directories which contain the tests to run.
 - `coverage`: Whether to collect coverage information.
-The `dart` tool does not output lcov.info files by default, which is why the executor converts the Dart coverage data into a lcov.info file automatically.
-The `flutter` tool outputs an lcov.info by default.
+The `dart` tool does not output lcov.info files by default.
+The executor converts the Dart coverage data into a lcov.info file automatically.
+The `flutter` tool outputs an lcov.info file by default.

 All additional options are passed to the Dart or Flutter test tool.
+Abbreviations are not supported.

 [nx]: https://nx.dev/
 [lints]: https://pub.dev/packages/lints